 Spaghetti Squash Gratin

-1 tablespoon extra virgin olive oil
+- 1 tablespoon extra virgin olive oil

-½ teaspoon freshly ground black pepper
+- 1/2 teaspoon ground black pepper

-1 tablespoon unsalted butter, melted
+- 1 tablespoon butter, melted

-Freshly grated Parmesan cheese, for serving
+- Freshly grated Parmigiano-Reggiano, for serving

-1. Preheat oven to 425 degrees.
+- Preheat oven to 425 degrees.

-2. Fill a large pot with about 2 inches of water and bring to a simmer.
+- Fill a large pot with about 2 inches of water and bring to a simmer.
 Place spaghetti squash in pot, cover with lid and simmer, turning once, for about 30 -40 minutes, or until squash is tender and easily pierced with a fork.
 Let cool.

-3. Cut squash in half and remove seeds.
+- Cut squash in half and remove seeds.
 Use a spoon to scoop out flesh, being careful not to shred the strands (it is best to go from side to side, rather than lengthwise).
 Place strands in large bowl.

-4. Add extra virgin olive oil, marinara sauce, one teaspoon salt, pepper, and thyme to bowl and toss gently until squash is well coated with sauce.
+- Add extra virgin olive oil, marinara sauce, one teaspoon salt, pepper, and thyme to bowl and toss gently until squash is well coated with sauce.
 Taste and add more salt if necessary (I usually add quite a bit more but salt to your own taste).
 Transfer mixture to a 9 x 13-inch baking dish.
 Sprinkle grated cheese evenly over top.
 Combine melted butter with panko and sprinkle evenly over top of cheese.
 Bake for 25-35 minutes, or until top is golden.
 Serve with grated Parmesan cheese.